madhusriram012/atlan_sql_front/README.md

 ## ONLINE SQL-EDITOR

  This is an online SQL editor built especially for the frontend task of Atlan's front-end internship.
 This particular project is built using Svelte, and SCSS.
+ NOTE: Instead of using components, I'm employing modularized class names such as FancyInput, FancySelect, and so forth.

 ### How to run